-There are other design options to choose from, but for your sunroom windows, you will find that these four should be your first choice.
+There are other design options to choose from, but you will find that these four should be your first choice for your sunroom windows.

-Once you have decided on your glass and design choices, the final thing to think about is your material.
+Once you have decided on your glass and design choices, your material is the final thing to think about.
 Ideally, you want to choose from vinyl, wood, or aluminum.

-Here in Charleston, we are prone to some high humidity during the summer, so vinyl is often highly recommended.
+Here in Charleston, we are prone to high humidity during the summer, so vinyl windows are often highly recommended.
 That’s because it is more resilient against humidity than other materials.
 Not only that, but they are low-maintenance as well, and when you consider the higher price that you pay for wooden frames, it’s no wonder that vinyl is the go-to option.
 Of course, wood has its advantages as well.
 It looks good, and it allows you to paint your frames as the whims take you and the seasons or interior design trends change.
-No matter what option you decide on, remember that you can always install some quality Bahama shutters Charleston SC so that you have far greater control over your sun glare and your privacy.
+No matter what option you decide on, remember that you can always install some quality Bahama shutters in Charleston, SC, so that you have far greater control over your sun glare and your privacy.